TEACHING—FULL RESPONSIBILITY (at Tulane University except where noted)

 Developing a deep understanding of philosophical questions, and of compelling answers to those questions, requires hard work, the benefits of which students may not immediately see.
 With that in mind, I use a number of strategies for facilitating their success with new and complex subject matter.

 The second goal that I mentioned above is that students question their initial positions and search for disconfirming evidence.
-During class discussion, I ask students to critically scrutinize their own viewpoint.
-For example, when we discuss the view that the moral community is limited to human beings, I might remind students that even those inclined to reject this view should search for reasons in its favor, because this is a necessary part of developing a well-justified position on the topic.
+This habit clearly facilitates a search for truth, but for many (myself included) it is one that must be consciously practiced and internalized, especially regarding value questions.
+To help students develop this habit, I remind them to critically scrutinize their own viewpoint; for example, when we discuss the view that the moral community is limited to human beings, I might remind students that even those inclined to reject this view should search for reasons in its favor, because this is a necessary part of developing a well-justified position on the topic.
 I also take care not to share my positions on the main topics of the course with students, to mitigate what I see as a common intellectual failing (one that I’m hardly immune to): the tendency to skip over the arguments for a position and to accept the view of a respected authority.
 If students are in the dark about the views I hold, they can’t skip the hard work of grappling with arguments by adopting mine.
 More recently, I have introduced my class to Structured Academic Controversy, a protocol for small-group discussion that requires students to hear arguments (from their peers) in support of a position they disagree with, and then provide a “charitable retelling” of the argument.
+The process of understanding a view well enough to present it to others can reveal reasons to favor the view that are not initially apparent, and so this activity encourages students, in the future, to explore with curiosity even ideas that first seem to them to be implausible.

 The final goal I have for students is one whose value I appreciate more now than I did in my early years of teaching.
 Based on conversations with other teachers, I see the skill of participating productively in discussion as an important learning goal in my classes.
 This is an important skill because, in their lives after graduation, students will need to reach decisions on complex topics without the guidance of an uncontested expert (i.e., the position occupied by a course instructor).
 Reaching well-informed decisions involves eliciting participation from everyone with relevant knowledge or experience, and that process is facilitated when participants show respect for others’ contributions and overcome their own hesitancy to speak in front of the group.
 In the past I have led conversations early in the semester about habits—such as showing respect and overcoming hesitancy to contribute—that promote successful group discussion, and I have encouraged universal participation by asking students, at the end of class sessions, to perform a short evaluation of their own contribution to discussion and of the quality of the discussion as a whole.
 In my future teaching, I plan to put even greater emphasis on this learning goal.